ncrispino/exercise_form_classification/models/deephar_replication/deephar_overview.md

     - Changed to Adam and 3e-4.
 1. Wasn't summing up loss, just keeping track of it on each batch.
 1. Loss didn't work when batch size changed to 8; realized I was calculating it over batch and dimension, not batch and time.
-1. Changed batch size back to 2, then tried to remove batch relu for testing
+1. Changed batch size back to 2, then tried to remove batch relu for testing (should probably just have removed batch norm, but it still ended up with same error)
+1. Still using Adam, but changed to 1e-3.
+This got a loss of 0.0064, which I will deem good enough for overfitting one data point.
+Now, I'll try a batch.
+1. Now, trying to overfit batch of 24, which is the batch size in the paper.

 ### Misc
 I didn't find any PyTorch implementations on [paperswithcode.com](https://paperswithcode.com/paper/2d3d-pose-estimation-and-action-recognition), though it says there is one.
 So, this will be somewhat novel for that reason (though I'm sure an implementation in PyTorch does exist).